lowjack1/Wine-Connoisseur/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-### This is full stack web application which is an helpful for wine lovers to know more about wines and found the best variety according to Country’s best wine.
-Clean user interface will keep user engage in our application and it is very easy to use.
+### This is a full stack web application which is helpful for wine lovers to know more about wines and found the best variety according to Country’s best wine.
 ## Technology Stack:
 * Mysql
 * Django Framework